dinowang/DisplayModeMatrix/README.md

 # DisplayModeMatrix

-DisplayModeMatrix 用來擴充單一維度 ASP.NET MVC Display Modes 下的複式組合可能性
+DisplayModeMatrix is used to extend the compoundability of a single dimension ASP.NET MVC Display Modes.

 ## Example

-### 多重可選維度
+### Multiple optional dimensions

 - **Device**, optional :
   Mobile | Tablet | Default (empty suffix)